privacybydesign/irma-documentation/docs/keyshare-protocol.md

 The [IRMA mobile app](https://github.com/privacybydesign/irma_mobile) allows users to obtain and disclose [IRMA attributes](overview#cryptographic-entities), as well as attach them to signed statements.
 Before such an IRMA session proceeds, the IRMA app may ask the user to enter her IRMA PIN code so that the [requestor](overview#participants) can be sure that it is indeed the attribute owner initiating the session (as opposed to, e.g., a thief of the user's phone).
 The verification of the correctness of the IRMA PIN code, and preventing the session from happening when it is not, is the responsibility of the [IRMA keyshare server](https://github.com/privacybydesign/irma_keyshare_server).
 In order to do this, it interacts with the IRMA app and possibly the IRMA API server in a protocol that we call the *keyshare protocol*.
 This protocol is documented here.

 Each [IRMA scheme](schemes) decides whether or not it employs an IRMA keyshare server.
 If it does, then this keyshare server is involved in any IRMA session that involves attributes that fall under the scheme manager's responsibility.
-Currently however, due to limitations in the current version of the keyshare protocol that will be explained below, at most one keyshare server can be involved simultaneously in IRMA sessions.

 Upon app installation, the IRMA user *registers* to the keyshare servers of the installed scheme managers.
 At this point the user chooses her IRMA PIN code.
 Afterwards, whenever the user performs an IRMA session, the user must first enter her IRMA PIN code.
 Only if the PIN is correct will the keyshare server allow the session to proceed.